Land Development Services

 Potentially Hazardous Tree on Private Property

-car under a treeIf the tree is on private property and threatens the general public (public streets and sidewalks) or if you are not sure, call the Forest Conservation Branch (FCON) staff at 703-222-0801, TTY 711.
-FCON will assess the tree as to its degree of risk to the general public once ownership is verified.
-If the tree is determined to be a hazard to the general public, then FCON will issue a health and safety code enforcement violation and require the property owner to remove the tree or part of the tree that is a hazard.
+car under a treeIf the tree is on private property and threatens the public (public streets and sidewalks) submit a complaint through Fairfax County’s Planning and Land Use System (PLUS).
+Once a complaint is submitted in PLUS, Forest Conservation Branch (FCON) staff will assess the tree as to its degree of risk to the public once ownership is verified.
+If the tree is determined to be a hazard to the public, FCON will issue a health and safety code enforcement violation and require the property owner to remove the tree or part of the tree that is a hazard.

 When a potentially hazardous tree is located on private property and is not in a position to threaten any public areas, then Fairfax County will not require the removal of the tree, but recommends that the property owner contact a private Certified Arborist or Registered Consulting Arborist for advice on how to handle the situation.
 Possible solutions may include pruning to remove a branch with a weak attachment or that has been weakened by decay, providing external support for weakened branches, providing remedial care, or removing the affected tree.

-FCON will ONLY inspect trees for potential impacts to the public at large and may require the property owner to remove the tree if necessary.
-FCON does not provide tree consulting removal services for property owners.
+FCON will only inspect trees for potential impacts to the public at large and may require the property owner to remove the tree if necessary.
+FCON does not provide tree consulting services for property owners.
+If a tree is potentially threatening an overhead power line, please call Dominion Energy.

 If you are considering removing a tree on your property because you have concerns about safety, it is recommended that you first obtain a determination of the level of risk from an arborist qualified as a Tree Risk Assessor.
 Trees provide numerous benefits to the community and add value to your property.
 If the tree is a low to moderate risk, removal may not be necessary.
 Ask your arborist what steps could be taken to reduce the risk and make your property safer without removing the entire tree.
 If it is determined that removal is the best way to abate the hazard, you will need to determine if the tree is located in a conservation easement or Resource Protection Area (RPA) that may be on your property.